 • Multiple dose injection pens: According to the Centers for Disease Control and Prevention (CDC), pen-shaped injection devices should never be used for more than one person (even when the needle is changed) because of the risk of infection.
 The injection device should be clearly labeled with individual patient information to ensure that the correct pen is used (CDC 2012).

-• Appropriate use: Not approved for use in patients with diabetic ketoacidosis (DKA) or patients with type 1 diabetes mellitus (insulin-dependent, IDDM).
+• Appropriate use: Not approved for use in patients with diabetic ketoacidosis or patients with type 1 diabetes mellitus.

 • Patient education: Diabetes self-management education (DSME) is essential to maximize the effectiveness of therapy.